konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDeployCFapps.md

 ```
 ## Conclusion

-That is a simple way to combine multiple types of information like runtime, source, and cluster, and do a holistic transformation of your Cloud Foundry app to Kubernetes.
+That is a simple way to combine multiple types of information like runtime, source, and cluster, and do a holistic transformation of a Cloud Foundry app to Kubernetes.